|

 and lighting of streets, etc. -- were not always present in cities.

-century and continued on into the twentieth.
-The taken-for-granted character
+nineteenth century and continued on into the twentieth.
+The taken-for-granted

-of most of our public services and facilities is testimony to the fact
+character of most of our public services and facilities is testimony

-that they developed out of people's efforts to deal with the practical
+to the fact that they developed out of people's efforts to deal with

-the streets and getting into trouble?
-Disease spreading out of control?
+roaming the streets and getting into trouble?
+Disease spreading out

+of control?
 Homeless people with nowhere to go?
-Workers without the education necessary
+Workers without the

-for the jobs now available?
-Congestion that keeps people from getting
+education necessary for the jobs now available?
+Congestion that keeps

-part of the public authority in question.
-It was in this context also
+the part of the public authority in question.
+It was in this context

 of other institutions that defy easy characterization.
 On the ground,